 - Until you develop calluses, your fingers will hurt after several minutes of playing.

 - There is extra coordination in plucking or strumming with the right hand while placing fingers with your left.

 Mid-Beginner Technique and Beyond

 It is too challenging to say which instrument has more difficult technique past the early beginner stage (so I’d welcome feedback in the comments).
-My thought is that at the most advanced stages on any instrument, your predecessors have beaten a path towards the upper limits of human ability.
-So any instrument you choose will be equally difficulty at the most advanced stages.
+At the most advanced stages on any instrument, your predecessors have beaten a path towards the upper limits of human ability.
+So any instrument you choose will be equally difficulty at this level.
 (Actually maybe the organ is the hardest because those nasty foot pedals require full body coordination?)